susaanalytics/susa-analytics-portfolio/01_customer_sales_insights/README.md

 # Customer & Sales Insights Analysis

+## Project Snapshot

+**Business question:**
+How do customer behaviour, geography, and product performance drive revenue in an online retail business?

+**Dataset:**
+Online Retail Transaction Data (UCI)

+**Key outcomes:**
+- Identified strong revenue concentration across a small number of countries.
+- Revealed clear seasonal revenue patterns with year-end peaks.
+- Found that repeat customers generate ~93% of total revenue.
+- Highlighted that a small subset of products accounts for a large share of sales.

+**Impact:**
+The analysis provides clear, data-driven direction for customer retention, inventory planning, and targeted growth strategies.

 ## Overview
 This project analyses online retail transaction data to identify key sales trends, customer behaviour patterns, and product performance insights.